pandas-dev/pandas/doc/source/user_guide/groupby.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To select from a DataFrame or Series the nth item, use
-:meth:`~pd.core.groupby.DataFrameGroupBy.nth`.
+:meth:`~pd._core.groupby.DataFrameGroupBy.nth`.
 This is a reduction method, and
 will return a single row (or no row) per group if you pass an int for n:

 .. ipython:: python